Evangelia (singer)

-Biography
+Early life and education

 Evangelia grew up between her grandmother's small farm on the island of Crete and her parents' house in New Jersey.
 She studied history and political science at Rutgers University from 2010 and completed a teacher training course at the Rutgers Graduate School of Education in New Brunswick in 2015.
-While she was still a student, she performed as a singer in New York clubs.
+While she was still a student, she performed as a singer in clubs in New York City.
 After her training, Evangelia worked as a teacher, but after three years decided to give up her job to devote herself entirely to her music career.
-After her singles "Páli" and her double platinum hit "Fotiá", Evangelia released the song "Let's Go MIA" in 2023, which contains an interpolation of the 2000 hit "Dragostea din tei".